tperry2x-uk/OpenXTalk-Community-DPE/docs/lcb/notes/feature-intsize.md

 ---
 version: 8.0.0-dp-3
 ---
-# LiveCode Builder Standard Library
+# Extension Builder Standard Library
 ## Foreign function interface

 * An `IntSize` foreign type has been added, which should be used to